S.P.A. (automobile): Cars

 The first S.P.A.s designed by Alberto Ballacco and Ceirano were the 28/40HP and 60/70 HP which had four cylinder engines, side valves and live rear axles.
 They were exhibited at the Esposizione di Torino.

 By 1907 they also produced two six-cylinder models, one of which had the flywheel mounted at the front of the crankshaft.

 By 1911 they had introduced L-head monobloc engine designs, unitary gearboxes, and High tension magneto ignition systems.
+In the year 1911, 250 automobiles and 100 trucks were produced.
 The next year they sold 500 cars and introduced a new four cylinder 14/16 hp engine as the basis of their modern, compact car.

 By 1914 the range included twin, four and six cylinder cars - the biggest had an 11,536cc displacement.

 After World War I production resumed with the pre-war models; the 14/16 HP using a 2.700cc side-valve engine and the 25/30 HP using a 4,400cc six cylinder engine.

 In 1922 the highly sophisticated 30/40 Super Sports was launched, with a 4,400cc six cylinder engine, using twin overhead camshafts (dohc) operating four valves per cylinder.
 The aluminium alloy cylinders had steel liners and aluminium pistons, plus dual carburettors and dual-ignition.
 The car was also equipped with front-wheel brakes and a V-shaped radiator.
 By the next year, the sporting range was marketed as Tipo 23, Tipo 24 and Tipo 25.